D-Marc1/Simple-MySQLi/README.md

 ### Transactions with Callbacks

 The regular way of doing transactions in Simple MySQLi is exceedingly concise and can be used in most cases.
 However, sometimes you might want a little more control.
-For instance, under the hood, it only if each query is greater than one.
+For instance, under the hood, it only checks if each query's `affectedRows()` is greater than one.
 This isn't suitable for a query like INSERT multiple or DELETE/UPDATE query that affects multiple rows.

-There's no need to start the transaction, nor deal with rollback.
+There's also no need to start the transaction, nor deal with rollbacks.
 If you want to rollback, simply throw an exception, and it'll rollback for you, while printing the exception solely in the error log.
 Execute allows you to efficiently reuse your prepared statement with different values.

 ```php
 $mysqli->transactionCallback(function($mysqli) {